 Six Principles of Effective Health Coaching

-We originally published this post in 2013, and our six principles continue to make our health coaching program successful and impactful for a wide range of employee populations.
+We originally published this post in 2013, and our six principles for effective health coaching continue to make our program impactful for a wide range of employee populations.
 Learn more about our flexible options and what sets us apart here.

 Health coaching, like “wellness,” means different things to different people.
 I’m afraid that shows like “The Biggest Loser” make people think of health coaches as drill sergeants, delivering tongue-lashings and screaming during workouts.